Since its invention in the ‘30s, epoxy has set the stage for an incredibly high range of applications.

 After you’ve applied your solutions and wiped them away, you might still notice some epoxy there.

 That’s where the hard work steps in.
-Grab your scraper, heat gun, and go to town on that epoxy.
+Grab your scraper and heat gun, and go to town on that epoxy.

 How to Remove Epoxy Flooring